Aniangelsuperbat1/code-every-day/2021/July/log.md

 **Today's Progress**: Didn't apply to that many jobs today but am falling into a rhythm of consistently doing so, which is good.

 **Thoughts**: I am finally stepping up my game!
 Been keeping the momentum going too!!!

+### Day 100: Fri. july 16th 2021

+**Today's Progress**: Made it to 100 Days of coding.
+Forever onward!

+**Thoughts**: I am finally applying to more jobs everyday and getting at least some responses.
+Got a phone screen soon!